duparq/hwa/doxygen/porting.md

 The second part of the device file concerns the HWA context and the production of C code:

- 1. The `hwa_t` structure is populated with the elements of context of each object.
+ 1. The `hwa_t` structure is populated with the elements of context relative to each object.

- 2. The class definition header files that produce C code '*_2.h' are included.
+ 2. The class definition header files that produce C code `*_2.h` are included.

  3. The context management functions are defined.